 During Your Visit…

-Please follow all current government guidance.
+We will continue to follow all current government guidance.
 Please be mindful and respectful of the needs of others

 Please wash hands regularly and for 20 seconds.
 There are hand sanitiser stations located at the entrance and across the museum.

-When greeting someone please use non-contact greetings.
+When possible, please greet people using non-contact greetings.

 There are lots of family friendly activities for you to take part in on your visit to the museum!
 Take a look at the family activities we have to offer by following this link.